crate/crate-tutorials/docs/install.rst

 By installing CrateDB the way as outlined in this document, you will be able to quickly setup and run a single-node cluster.
 The document describes different installation methods.
-While we recommend to use the package-based method by subscribing to the respective release channels, you can also download release archives and install CrateDB manually using the :ref:`install-adhoc` method.
+While we recommend to use the package-based methods for :ref:`install-deb` or :ref:`install-rpm` by subscribing to the respective release channels, you can also download release archives and install CrateDB manually using the :ref:`install-adhoc` method.

 When the installation is finished, the CrateDB service should be up and running.
 Then, you can access the :ref:`Admin UI <admin-ui:index>` from your